meaning-matters/Talk/External/README.txt

 * Used in the app are modified/exported versions of these files.

 WebRTC
-* Used to have ISAC codec.
+* Added to have ISAC codec.
 * Build the project creates WebRTC/libWebRTC.a.
 This files is linked in Talk Xcode project, so can't be [re]moved.
 * Includes more modules than necessary for ISAC, but iOS app linking will sort this out and won't include the unused (I assume).
 Could be sorted out some time later, but is a waste of time probably.
+* The webrtc.[h|cpp] module is glue-logic from another source.
+When updating WebRTC, leave these there.
+* Added destroy to codec callback struct: https://trac.pjsip.org/repos/ticket/1294 to GlueLogic/webrtc.c: pjmedia_codec_webrtc_deinit, line 90.
+* Had to rename Talk's main.m to main.mm to linker-pull-in C++ libraries needed for libWebRTC.a.